CookedSeafood/rogue-sword/README.md

 Rogue Sword is a sword that gives a 30 second speed effect for 1 mana when right-clicked.

+## The Item

-A "Rogue Sword" is an item where `minecraft:item_name` is "Rogue Sword".
+An item where `minecraft:item_name` is "Rogue Sword" is considered as a rogue sword.

-An example command to get it:
+An example command that gives rogue sword to yourslef:

 ```mcfunction
 /give @s golden_sword[item_name="Rogue Sword"]
 ```

-Get the original design of it:
+Another example command for the original design:

 ```mcfunction
 /give @s golden_sword[item_name="Rogue Sword",rarity=uncommon]